Advocates: Emails show that census question discriminates

 The challengers to the citizenship question have also cited the documents in New York federal court and at the Supreme Court in their effort to keep the question off the 2020 census.

-The newer documents, unearthed this week during a further forensic analysis, that show how far back the discussions about adding the citizenship question go, the plaintiffs argue.
-Attached to their Friday filing is a January 2015 email from Christa Jones to Hoffeler that a 2015 test of census data collection presented “an opportunity to mention citizenship as well.”
+The newer documents, unearthed this week during a further forensic analysis, show how far back the discussions about adding the citizenship question go, the plaintiffs argue.
+Attached to their Friday filing is a January 2015 email from Christa Jones to Hoffeler saying that a 2015 test of census data collection presented “an opportunity to mention citizenship as well.”
 Jones is now chief of staff to the deputy director of the U.S. Census Bureau.

 The plaintiffs argue that “newly discovered documents suggest that Hofeller had also long been in contact with a highly-ranked Census employee, who knew of Hofeller’s interest in a citizenship question (and in fact suggested opportunities for him to raise that interest with the Census Bureau).”